jdhern17/coding-student-guide/javascript-and-command-line.md

 # JavaScript 101s

 ## Equal Sign `!=`  equals!
-- At some point in the bootcamp, whether through troubleshooting or reading, but the equals sign `=` in JavaScript is not the same thing as the equals sign in Math.
+- The equals sign `=` in JavaScript is not the same thing as the equals sign in Math!
-- The equals sign `=` in JavaScript is referring to the programming concept of assignment.
+- The equals sign `=` is referring to the programming concept of assignment.
 - This means that the program will evaluate the right side of the assignment operator `=` and assign the resulting value to the variable on the left side.

 <br>